 Dear Adult Leaders,

-Thank you for choosing to be part of Catholic HEART Workcamp.
-You have made great sacrifices to participate in a week of service with teenagers.
+Thank you for choosing to be a part of Catholic HEART Workcamp.
+You have made great sacrifices to participate in a week of service with teenagers, and we appreciate you.
 The following information is specifically designed for adults participating as chaperones and youth leaders.
 We need participation from every adult that attends CHWC as it’s impossible to have a successful week without your full cooperation and involvement.
-Whether you are a veteran youth leader or a parent jumping on board at the last minute, you are a vital part of Catholic HEART Workcamp’s success.
-We are aware of the fact many adults make huge sacrifices to participate, including many adults using their vacation time at their jobs to attend.
-Sleeping on the floor, eating camp food and dealing with adolescent hormones will surely get you bonus points in Heaven!
-You will not have much time to relax and may be exhausted at the end of the week, but you will be impacting teens and making a difference in the lives of the people you serve.
-The CHWC staff is very grateful for your time, commitment and effort.
-Being on the front line and in the trenches with teenagers is not an easy calling.
-Thank you for being an inspiration to us.
+Whether you are a veteran youth leader or a parent jumping on board at the last minute, you are a vital part of a successful week at Workcamp.
+We are aware that many adults make huge sacrifices to participate, including sleeping on the floor, eating camp food, using vacation time, and dealing with adolescent hormones.
+Surely you will be earning bonus points in Heaven!
+Being on the front line and in the trenches with teenagers is not an easy calling, but you will be impacting teens and making a difference in the lives of the people you serve.

 We look to you to be fully engaged at your worksites and oversee your group’s teens at all times.
 You are a kingdom builder and part of the anointing power of the Holy Spirit.
 If you look at CHWC only as an experience for teens, you will miss out on an opportunity for the spirit to move in your life.
-Time and time again we hear from adults that they receive just as much (if not more!) out of their participation with CHWC than the teens..
-We serve an awesome God who wants to reach you in a new way so we ask you to have an open mind and an open heart when the week begins.
+Time and time again we hear from adults that they receive just as much (if not more!) than the teens after a week of Workcamp.
+We serve an awesome God who wants to reach you in a new way so we ask you to have an open mind and an open heart throughout your CHWC week.

 We need you to support all Workcamp activities and to help us enforce rules, even if you don’t agree with them.
 As adults, it would be easy to sleep during evening program, stay up past the designated “lights out” time or escape for a *real* cup of coffee.
 But CHWC needs your cooperation to make this week of service successful.
-We are asking you to be humble enough to fall under the authority of CHWC, even if you have to bite your tongue.
-We are all in ministry for our Catholic teens and the people that are served.
-If you have some ideas on how CHWC can improve, by all means let us know after the camp is over through the evaluations that we send out.
-We listen closely to adults who have taken time out to process and reflect on their experience and have constructive feedback to share with us.
+We ask you to be humble enough to fall under the authority of CHWC, even if you have to bite your tongue.
+We are all in ministry for our Catholic teens and the people that are being served.
+If you have any ideas on how CHWC can improve, we welcome any feedback that can be communicated through the post-camp evaluations.
+We always listen closely to adults who have taken time out to process and reflect on their experience and have constructive feedback to share with us.